EU to extend sanctions on Russia-occupied Crimea

 Already a member?

-Even Hungary, which has close ties to Moscow and a history of EU vetoes, is not expected to stand in the way, the diplomats said.
+Even Hungary, which has close ties to Moscow and a history of EU vetoes, was not expected to stand in the way, the diplomats said.

-An upcoming meeting of finance ministers will sign the renewed sanctions into law later this month.
+EU finance ministers will then sign the renewed sanctions into law at another meeting on 18 June.

 These ban EU nationals or firms from owning assets or doing business in the Ukrainian peninsula and were put in place after Russia invaded Ukraine and annexed Crimea in 2014.